 If you're like most people, you don't enjoy the occasional bug bite.
 Mosquitoes, spiders, and other critters can be pesky and often itchy.
 Thankfully, there are some simple ways to treat bug bites using natural essential oils.Here are some additional tips!

-In conclusion, these 8 essential oils are effective in soothing those annoying bites that you might get, and some of the oils even have extra positive effects such as soothing muscle tension.
+In conclusion, the 8 essential oils highlighted in this blog post are effective in soothing those annoying bites that you might get, and some of the oils even have extra positive effects such as soothing muscle tension.